ChrisThoung/fsic/examples/godley-lavoie_2007/README.md

 # Godley and Lavoie (2007) *Monetary economics*

-FSIC implementations of stock-flow consistent models from Godley and Lavoie (2007).
+fsic implementations of stock-flow consistent models from Godley and Lavoie (2007).

 There is one script per model, with naming convention as follows: